Gatha (Zoroaster)

-The Gathas (/ˈgɑːtəz, -tɑːz/) are 17 Avestan hymns traditionally believed to have been composed by the prophet Zarathushtra (Zoroaster).
+The Gathas (/ˈgɑːtəz, -tɑːz/) are five hymns in the Avestan language from the Zoroastrian oral tradition of the Avesta.
+The oldest surviving text fragment dates from 1323 CE, but they are believed by scholars to have been composed before 1000 BCE and passed down orally for centuries.
+They are traditionally believed to have been composed by the prophet Zarathushtra (Zoroaster) himself.
 They form the core of the Zoroastrian liturgy (the Yasna).
 They are arranged in five different modes or metres.

 The Avestan term gāθā (𐬔𐬁𐬚𐬁 "hymn", but also "mode, metre") is cognate with Sanskrit gāthā (गाथा), both from the Proto-Indo-Iranian word *gaHtʰáH, from the root *gaH- "to sing".

 Structure and organization

 The Gathas are in verse, metrical in the nature of ancient Iranian religious poetry, that is extremely terse.

 The 17 hymns of the Gathas consist of 238 stanzas, of about 1300 lines or 6000 words in total.
 They were later incorporated into the 72-chapter Yasna (chapter: ha or had, from the Avestan ha'iti, 'cut'), that in turn is the primary liturgical collection of texts within the greater compendium of the Avesta.
 The 17 hymns are identified by their chapter numbers in the Yasna, and are divided into five major sections:

 With the exception of Ahunavaiti Gatha, that is named after the Ahuna Vairya prayer (Yasna 27, not in the Gathas), the names of the Gathas reflect the first word(s) of the first hymn within them.
 The meter of the hymns is historically related to the Vedic tristubh-jagati family of meters.
 Hymns of these meters are recited, not sung.

 The sequential order of the Gathas is structurally interrupted by the Yasna Haptanghaiti ("seven-chapter Yasna", chapters 35–41, linguistically as old as the Gathas but in prose) and by two other minor hymns at Yasna 42 and 52.